-The Year of the Dog arrived later than most and not long before The National People's Congress, China’s annual rubber stamp parliament meeting beginning on March 5 in the Stalinist Great Hall of the People in Tiananmen Square.
-It's here that China's supreme leader Xi Jinping will be given his second term with his third top hat, that of President, and announce his Vice-President.
+The Year of the Dog arrived later than most and not long before The National People's Congress, China’s annual parliament meeting beginning on March 5 in the Great Hall of the People.
+It's here that China's leader Xi Jinping will be given his second term with his third top hat, that of President, and announce his vice-president.

 Ahead of the close of the lunar festivities with the Lantern Festival on March 2, the party at the weekend revealed it would remove the two-term presidential limit, opening the way for Xi to stay on beyond 2023.